Residence: Torrance, California.

 Residence: Elk Grove

 Background: Yvonne R. Walker serves as president of the Service Employees International Union (SEIU) Local 1000, California's largest state employee union representing about 95,000 employees from a wide range of professions serving the state of California.
 Walker is also chair of the Retirement Security Committee of the SEIU Executive Board, where she has developed policies to ensure a secure retirement for all workers - union and non-union.
-In February 2013, she was appointed to the newly created California Secure Choice Retirement Savings Investment Board by state Assembly Speaker John A. Pérez.
+In February 2013, she was appointed to the newly created California Secure Choice Retirement Savings Investment Board (CalSavers) by state Assembly Speaker John A. Pérez.
 Walker was elected president of SEIU Local 1000 in 2008 and was reelected in 2011.
 Prior to that, she served as Local 1000's vice president of bargaining.

 Appointed by the Governor